BradyBolt/bacnetdoc/README.md

 **Notice: any and all of these resources can be found online freely.
 Since it's not my intention to link to material explicitly from *ANSI/ASHRAE 135: The BACnet Standard* let me know if any of these sources need to be taken down**

+Introduction
+============

 Good BACnet resources are like an oasis in the Sahara.
 Hopefully a list of pointers could help somebody some-what.
 In general when researching weird topics, a couple things to do include:

-* Q: Who's famous/well known in this area?
-Why?
-What stuff have they done or made?
-	- [BACnet Bill](http://www.bacnet.org/DL-Docs/Swan-in-Memoriam.html): nurtured BACnet since its infancy.
-Check out his [blog](https://bacnetbill.blogspot.com/).
-	- [Mr. Steve Karg](https://steve.kargs.net/bacnet-consulting/): implemented one of the most widely used BACnet stacks in the industry: [BACnet Stack](http://bacnet.sourceforge.net/), and has touched almost everything you'll probably run into as a BACnet developer.
-	- *Note:* BACnet developers are often referred to as BACneteers.
-* Q: What tools would I need?
-	- [YABE](https://sourceforge.net/projects/yetanotherbacnetexplorer/): some frustrated dude made his own BACnet explorer.
-Most use this today.
-	- [VTS](http://vts.sourceforge.net/): A go-to, especially before YABE, for exploring, testing, and interacting with BACnet devices.
-		+ Heads up: VTS supports scripts (although with a unique syntax)
-		+ VTS has really good documentation
-	- WireShark: An indispensable tool for prying incoming packets to interrogate your devices for debug info.
-The application knows the BACnet protocol due to the efforts of Karg.

-Introduction
-============

-I'm just an intern so don't expect everything to be correct.
+PSA: I'm just an intern so don't expect everything to be correct.

 Getting Started
 ===============